Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 When Voltages are Set Correctly,

-Turn-Off Control, Reinstall the Bubble Board, and
+Turn-Off Control, Reinstall Bubble Board, and

-Reset the Voltages Again on the Bubble Board as Listed in Above Steps.
+Reset the Voltages AGAIN on the Bubble Board as Listed in Above Steps.

 Note!
 As New L.H.
 Power Supplies are No Longer Available,